GoInterject/GoInterject.github.io/bApps/bFinancials/SQL-Install.md

 ### INTERJECT Database and User Certificate

-These can be added to stored procs with dynamic SQL.
+These can be added to stored procedures with dynamic SQL.

 **Certificate Name:** "InterjectName"